Mcootauc/Live-Sign-Language-Recognition/README.md

-# project-hungertaucoyu
+# project-hungertaucoyu Evan and mitch look at comments in code to see you have to change cam #.
 Machine Learning Final - Owen Hunger Mitchell Cootauco Evan Yu

-Potentially Something to do predicting rent prices, predicting something...
-Applicable Project.
+Sign language recognition